rohityadav-sas/Notice-Alert-CLI/README.md

 ## Usage

 - Make sure you have Node.js and npm installed.

 - Clone this repository and navigate to the project directory.

 - Install the required dependencies using npm install.

-- Run the application:
+- Run the application with optional arguments:

+    - To run the application with a specific interval:
         ```bash
         npm start
         ```

-- The application will start fetching notices every hour and will notify you of any new notices.
+        Duration can be in hours (hr or h), minutes (min or m), or seconds (sec or s).
+For example: npx iomnotice -interval 30min.

+    - To run the application with default settings (1 hour interval):
+        ```bash
+        npx iomnotice
+        ```

+    - To see usage instructions:
+        ```bash
+        npx iomnotice -help
+        ```

 ## How It Works

 - **Fetch Current Notices**: The application fetches the latest notices from the IOM website using Axios and Cheerio.

-- **Fetch Saved Notices**: The application reads previously saved notices from savedNotices.json.
+- **Fetch Saved Notices**: The application reads previously saved notices from `savedNotices.json`.

 - **Check for New Notices**: The application compares the current notices with the saved notices to identify any new notices.

-- **Notify**: If there are any new notices, the application sends desktop notifications using node-notifier.
+- **Notify**: If there are any new notices, the application sends desktop notifications using `node-notifier`.

-- **Save Notices**: The application updates savedNotices.json with any new notices.
+- **Save Notices**: The application updates `savedNotices.json` with any new notices.

-- **Scheduling**: The application schedule the notice fetching process to run every hour.
+- **Scheduling**: The application allows scheduling the notice fetching process with customizable intervals.

 ## Dependencies

 - **axios**: For making HTTP requests.

 - **cheerio**: For parsing HTML and extracting data.

 - **node-notifier**: For sending desktop notifications.

 - **child_process**: For executing shell commands

 ## License